bonfire-engine/bonfire-engine.github.io/map.md

 ### Basic use

-To use this resounce is very easy:
+To use this resource is very easy:

 ```dart